-It is an open-source and one of the most popular Defi lending protocol launched in 2020.
-It is a noncustodial liquidity protocol for earning interests on deposit and borrowing assets.
+It is an open-source and one of the most popular Defi lending protocols launched in 2020.
+It is a non-custodial liquidity protocol for earning interests on deposit and borrowing assets.
 This platform allows lenders to deposit cryptocurrencies in a pool and receive an equivalent amount of aTokens (comparable to cTokens of the Compound protocol).
 Aave algorithmically adjusts interest rates depending on demand and supply.
 It indicates that the more the user holds aTokens, the better the interest amount.

 Compound’s native tokens, called cTokens, are used to track positions (supplied assets) in Compound.
 These tokens are ERC-20 tokens (Ethereum Request for Comments) that display claims to a portion of an asset pool in Compound.
 For instance, when a user deposits ETH into Compound, it is converted into cETH; likewise, if a stable coin DAI is deposited, it is converted to cDAI.
 In multiple coin deposition cases, they will each earn interests based on their interest rates.
-It means cETH will earn cETH interest rate and cDAI will earn cDAI interest rate.
+It means cETH will earn a cETH interest rate and cDAI will earn a cDAI interest rate.

-Compound finance supports various lending and borrowing assets, including DAI, ETH, WBTC (Wrapped Bitcoins), REP, BAT, USDC, USDT and ZRX.
+Compound finance supports various lending and borrowing assets, including DAI, ETH, WBTC (Wrapped Bitcoins), REP, BAT, USDC, USDT, and ZRX.